harmslab/pytc/docs/source/installation.rst

 ============

 These instructions are for installing the API.
-If you want to install the GUI, please follow the instructions `here <https://pytc-gui.readthedocs.io/en/latest/installation.html>`_.
+If you want to install the GUI, please follow the `instructions <https://pytc-gui.readthedocs.io/en/latest/installation.html>`_.

-If you do not already have a Python scientific computing environment set up, we recommend you follow the steps given `here <https://python-for-scientists.readthedocs.io/en/latest/_pages/install_python.html>`_.
+If you do not already have a Python scientific computing environment set up, we recommend you follow `these steps <https://python-for-scientists.readthedocs.io/en/latest/_pages/install_python.html>`_.

 Dependencies
 ------------